Demians12/nameko-devops/part-2/README.md

 # PREPARE THE CLUSTER FOR THE APPLICATION

 ## INSTAL EBS CSI DRIVER TO THE DATABASE
+That procedure must be made in the policies folder where are stored the policy files. <br>

 1. create policy for ebs:
 ```bash